au-ts/device-specification/README.md

 # Contents of this repository

-- `util/gen_oracle.py`: A script which generates various things based on Cheshire's memory maps:
+- `util`: scripts which generate various things based on Cheshire's memory maps:

-  - `i2c/i2cRegsScript.sml`: Record types containing all the non-`hwext` registers of a peripheral, and 'notification' types for telling the interface model when accesses with potential side effects have occured.
+  - `util/gen_regs.py`: Record types containing all the non-`hwext` registers of a peripheral, and 'notification' types for telling the interface model when accesses with potential side effects have occured.
     - Side effects are helpfully annotated in the memory map.
-  - `i2c/i2cMappingsScript.sml`: The main functions defining what happens when you read/write to an address in the interface model, calling out to manually-defined functions for `hwext` registers and returning notifications for accesses to registers with side effects.
+  - `util/gen_mappings.py`: The main functions defining what happens when you read/write to an address in the interface model, calling out to manually-defined functions for `hwext` registers and returning notifications for accesses to registers with side effects.
-  - `i2c/i2cRegsCommScript.sml`: Type definitions for `reg2hw` and `hw2reg`, the interfaces for communicating between `i2c_core` and `i2c_reg_top`.
+  - `util/gen_regs_comm.py`: Type definitions for `reg2hw` and `hw2reg`, the interfaces for communicating between `i2c_core` and `i2c_reg_top`.
-  - `i2c/i2cRegsCircuitLib.sml`: The HOL version of `i2c_reg_top`.
+  - `util/gen_regs_circuit.py`: The HOL version of `i2c_reg_top`.
+  - `util/eqy_prepare.py`: The translated version of `i2c_reg_top` is actually the full I2C core, but with only the `always` blocks for `i2c_reg_top` included.
+So, this script is needed to change the port declaration to that of `i2c_reg_top`, and change `reg2hw` and `hw2reg` from local variables into ports.
+  - `util/common.py`: Shared code.

 - `i2c/i2cCoreScript.sml`: The main part of the interface model, which consists of the functions that `i2cMappingsTheory` calls into as well as `i2c_tick` for defining what happens to the circuit's internal state on each clock cycle.
 - `common/sharedMemoryOracleScript.sml`: A helper (`sh_mem_oracle`) for defining FFI oracles that only support shared memory, without having to deal with any of the FFI glue, as well as a theorem (`sh_mem_oracle_sh_mem_load`) that shared memory loads from an oracle using this helper get through the FFI glue intact.